Analyzing Constellation Brands (STZ) & Its Competitors

-Constellation Brands (NYSE:STZ – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it compare to its rivals?
-We will compare Constellation Brands to similar companies based on the strength of its valuation, analyst recommendations, profitability, risk, institutional ownership, dividends and earnings.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its peers?
+We will compare Constellation Brands to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, risk, dividends, profitability and earnings.

-This is a breakdown of current ratings and recommmendations for Constellation Brands and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Constellation Brands and its peers, as provided by MarketBeat.com.

 |Sell Ratings